Add To Favorites

 Organize students into small groups to research and discuss various types of transportation and how they are used.
 Invite students to imagine themselves in a city or planet in the future.
 How would you get from one place to another?

-On white paper, students use Crayola® Ultra-Clean Markers to draw themselves using transportation of the future.
+On white paper, students use Crayola® Washable Markers to draw themselves using transportation of the future.
 What does the vehicle look like?
 Where would you go?

 Use Crayola Scissors to cut fabric for clothing in the drawing.
 Attach the fabric with Crayola School Glue.